 • Media Liability Insurance (Authors Guild).
 The Guild has an agreement with AxisPro to offer its members professional liability insurance (through the insurance brokerage firm, John Buttine, Inc.).
 Download the FAQ for more details and see application form for Axis Pro's WriteInsure liability policy, for three covered activities: freelance writing (including commentary on third party websites and blogs), book authorship, and/or your own blog.

 • SPJ offers access to insurance and financial services through consultants Harry W. Riley III and David N. Brown.
 Also offers life insurance through MetLife.

 • Publiability.
 Mike Mansell (Granite Insurance Brokers) specializing in media liability insurance for publishers since 1977

 • Affordable media liability insurance is available for members of the National Federation of Press Women (through Walterry Insurance Brokers).
-Walterry appears also to offer Chubb's MediGuard errors and omissions liability insurance for broadcasters and for newspaper publishers.
+Walterry offers Chubb's MediGuard errors and omissions liability insurance for broadcasters as well as for newspaper publishers.

-• AxisPro's Loss Prevention Guide (a loss-prevention guide, this PDF booklet provides basic info on defamation, defamation, invasion of privacy (more complex than you might expect), trademark infringement, and copyright infringement).
+• AxisPro's Loss Prevention Guide (this PDF booklet provides basic info on defamation, defamation, invasion of privacy (more complex than you might expect), trademark infringement, and copyright infringement).

 • MusicPro Insurance (for instruments and computer equipment)